Welcome To The

 The row crop verification program represents a public exhibition of the implementation of research-based Extension recommendations in an actual field scale environment for all major row crops.
 The verification program recommendations developed from small plot research are applied to large scale field applications to provide optimum yields and economic returns.
 In 2013 producers participated in the wheat, rice and soybean verification program in Randolph County.
 The wheat verification yield was 81 bushels; rice verification field yield was 170 bushels; and the soybean verification field yield was 55 bushels.

-For additional information contact Mike Andrews, CEA.
+For additional information contact Mike Andrews, County Extension Agent-Staff Chair.

 Photo: Randolph County farmer plowing rice field - participating in Rice Research Verification Program